lmumar/lmumar.github.io/_posts/2018-01-26-rust-trick.md

 To learn more, run the command again with --verbose.
 ```

 However you can trick the borrower checker by using a reference to a reference instead.
-So the code below will compile successfully in rust.
+So the code below will compile successfully and run in rust.
 ```
 fn main() {
     let mut x = 10;